CorneCalitz/birthday_tracker/README.md

-Run this script using windows task scheduler for a automated response to birthdays.
+Run this script using windows task scheduler for an automated response to birthdays.